BakaOtaku/robet_ai/readme.md

-### ROBET – Decentralized AI-Powered Betting Platform
+### ROBET – Decentralized AI-Powered Prediction Markets Platform

 ---

 ## **Introduction**
-ROBET is a decentralized, AI-powered betting platform designed to empower users to create and participate in bets on **any event**.
+ROBET is a decentralized, AI-powered Prediction Markets platform designed to empower users to create and participate in bets on **any event**.
 Unlike traditional platforms like Polymarket, ROBET removes the restrictions of whitelisting and human resolvers, enabling **real-time, scalable, and transparent betting**.

 **Video:** [VimeoLink](https://vimeo.com/1041856045?share=copy)